-Additionally, we will invest considerable energy to sample the environmental factors together with long-term microclimate monitoring, since detail knowledge of actual soil and microclimatic conditions are the keys to understanding how vegetation response to them.
+Additionally, we will invest considerable energy to sample the environment factors together with long-term microclimate monitoring, since detail knowledge of actual soil and microclimatic conditions are the keys to understanding how vegetation response to them.

 Studies focused on cloud and wind gradients are rather rare, especially from subtropical regions, and many ecological questions remain unresolved.
 We believe that our project, applying modern methods from the toolbox of vegetation ecologists, can answer at least some of them.
 Such findings, apart from the general importance for theoretical ecology, have also a good potential for application in conservation, management and restoration of these habitats, which are threatened by land-use and climate changes.

-This project is supported by Ministry of Science and Technology, Taiwan (MOST 106-2621-B-002-003-MY3); duration: 2017/08/01-2020/07/31
+Ministry of Science and Technology, 105-2621-B-002-004; duration: 2016/09/01-2017/07/31